Dollar Bill Shirt with Tie: 11 Easy Steps

 This is an example of a thicker tie.

-Next, simply fold the sides to the center crease and tuck them under the tie.
+Next, fold the sides to the center crease and tuck them under the tie.

 There will at least be a small gap due to the underpart of the tie keeping the two sides apart.

-This is fine, just focus on making it as straight as you can.
+The most important thing is just focusing on making it as straight as you can.

 On the other end of the bill, fold the whole end over.
 The crease should be on the closest green line to the edge.